Open-TEE/Open-Tee.github.io/user_study.md

 END: usr study app
 ~~~

-Verify your result with comparing your print out and this print out.
+Verify your result by comparing your print out to the print out above.
-Note that at the end of the print out is a line that says if you
+Note the line at the end of the print out indicating if the run passed
-passed or failed.
-If you failed, go back to "step 2".
+or failed.
+If the run fails, go back to step 2.

-In case of success, this part is done and you can move to step 3.
-If
+In case of success, this part is done and you can proceed to step 3.
-you have no alternative use for Open-TEE, you can remove Open-TEE.
+If you have no alternative use for Open-TEE, you can remove Open-TEE.

 ### User study: step 3
 Please fill out the post study questionnare.
 Instructions can be once
 again found in the questionnare itself.
 Step 3 should be completed
-based on your previous step (2) experience of OpenTEE.
-If you do not
+based on your experience with OpenTEE in step 2.
+If you are unable to
-succeed in doing step 2 as planned, please take time and
-still do step 3.
+complete step 2 sucessfully, please still fill out the questionnaire.

 ### User study: step 4
 Do not forget to return the two questionnares!